2020 Aegean Sea earthquake: Earthquake

-The earthquake was the result of normal faulting at a shallow crustal depth within the Aegean Sea Plate in the eastern Aegean Sea, about 250 km north of the closest plate boundary.
-The Hellenic Trench, where the African Plate moves north at a rate of approximately 10 mm/yr with respect to the Eurasian Plate, is the nearest plate boundary.
+The earthquake was the result of normal faulting at a shallow crustal depth within the Aegean Sea plate in the eastern Aegean Sea, about 250 km north of the closest plate boundary, the Hellenic Trench, where the African plate moves north at a rate of approximately 10 mm/yr with respect to the Eurasian plate.
 Due to its geological setting away from a plate boundary, it is considered an intraplate earthquake.
 A focal mechanism analysis indicated that the earthquake occurred on a moderately dipping normal fault striking either eastward or westward.
-This mechanism indicates north-south oriented extension that is common in the Aegean Sea.
+This mechanism indicates north–south oriented extension that is common in the Aegean Sea.
 The United States Geological Survey stated that normal faulting events of this size typically have a fault area of 50 km x 20 km.

 The North Samos Fault, also known as the Kaystrios Fault, is an east–west striking, north–northeast dipping normal fault located offshore, north of the coast of Samos.
 The fault was previously determined to have the potential to produce an earthquake of magnitude 6.8.
 It likely ruptured entirely during the earthquake for a length of approximately 60 km.
 The epicentral location suggests it was on the western extension of the geologically active Büyük Menderes Graben.
 The earthquake released a seismic moment of 3.3 × 1019 N-m, corresponding to a moment magnitude of 7.0.
 A maximum slip of 4.6 m at a depth of 7 km was inferred.
 The earthquake produced up to 1 m of slip on the seafloor, causing a moderate tsunami, and tectonic uplift and subsidence on land.